alephant/MA-data/2 CASE STUDY/T&S excerpt.md

 By sampling data (x,y) one gains a sample probability distribution that estimates the true probability distribution p(sampled output element y of state space Y given sampled input element x of state space X).
 A ML algorithm (i.e. the estimator function scoring conditional probabilities of (x,y)) "learns" to best estimate the true probability distribution.
 The scoring conditional probabilities of (x,y) induces a sample probability distribution.
-A trained ML algorithm induces a sample probability distribution (any output element y of state space Y given the sampled input element x of state space X) by how probable it estimated (i.e. scores) an output element y given sampled input elements x.
+A trained ML algorithm induces/ learned a sample probability distribution (any output element y of state space Y given the sampled input element x of state space X) by how probable it estimated (i.e. scores) an output element y given sampled input elements x.
+The sample probability distribution is then generalized to the distribution underlying the whole input population.

+### Functionally Approximate Irrelevance
+A ML models learned probability distribution depends directly on parameterization and model architecture.
+FAI is when variations in parameterization change the TML target, but only in ways that preserve the relevant features of the external target phenomenon that the TML target is an abstraction for.

 ### Modes of Understanding